 Katharine Reynolds, wife of tobacco tycoon R.J.
-Reynolds, first moved to the countryside in 1917 to build what would become the thousand-acre Reynolda Estate.
+Reynolds, first moved from downtown to Winston-Salem’s countryside in 1917 to build what would become the thousand-acre Reynolda Estate.
 As was Katharine’s vision, Reynolda Road, otherwise known as Reynolda Mile, is lined with brightly colored maples, providing a canopy a vibrant fall color.
 The area’s surrounding trails are a popular hiking and biking destination, along with bird watching.
 Stroll the historic gardens where the original 1913 greenhouse still stands and along the trails to the scenic “waterfall.”

 Tip: Download the Reynolda Revealed app on your smartphone to help guide you along the grounds, including the exterior of Reynolda House Museum of American Art – the historic home of the Reynolds family that now houses one of the finest collections of American art.

 Across Reynolda Road, explore the beautifully landscaped lawns of the Southeastern Center for Contemporary Art (SECCA) (secca.org).
 Originally the home of textile industrialist, James G. Hanes, this 1930’s historic estate, turned modern-day art museum, sits on 33 acres and features an on-site lake and boxwood garden.
 Designed in 1929 by landscape architect, Ellen Shipman, the boxwood garden today represents the outline of what used to be a two-tiered garden of rose arbors, tree-form wisterias, and lilac standards.